jbjbjb1/AussieMeatCooker/Readme.md

 * Start cooking!

 ## Steps completed (newest on top)
+* Check voltage divider resistances allow adequate analogue to digital conversion.
+For example, ESP32 can only measure between 0.2-3.08V effectively (which for the air sensor is 55C - 380C and meat sensor is <-10 C - >110 C).
 * Setup ESP32 ADC converter (details: https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/adc.html)
 * Put on ESP32 board with bluetooth (similar to https://github.com/dereulenspiegel/ibbq-gateway)
 * Added functionality for rate of change of temperature